 VPNs with good customer support will also be able to help you install the app, and give you tips and recommendations on the best servers to use.
 These VPNs offer live chat support:

 - ExpressVPN (24/7 live chat)

-The world is getting interesting and online censorship continues to get worse.
+Governments are getting ever more controlling, and online censorship continues to get worse.
 We see this not only with Russia, but also with many other countries and regions around the world.
 Regardless of where you happen to be located, using a VPN is an important tool for online privacy, security, and digital freedom.

-In fact, all of the four VPNs we recommend in this Russia VPN guide have obfuscation solutions you can use right now, including Obfuscated Servers or “Stealth VPN” features.
+But you don’t have to worry about it.
+That’s because all four of the VPNs we recommend in this Russia VPN guide have obfuscation solutions you can use right now, including Obfuscated Servers or “Stealth VPN” features.
 These features should help you defeat VPN blocks that utilize deep packet inspection techniques.
-This is the case if you are using a VPN in the UAE or China, which use blocking techniques, or even on work or school networks that also block VPNs.
+These VPNs should also work in places like the UAE or China, which use blocking techniques, or even on work or school networks that also block VPNs.

 Once again, there are problems and there are also solutions to the problems.